-Accomplished stage manager Matthew Aaron Stern will join us as a keynote speaker at the 71st annual SETC Convention in Louisville, KY, Fri., Feb.
+Accomplished stage manager Matthew Aaron Stern joined us as a keynote speaker at the 71st annual SETC Convention in Louisville, KY, on Fri., Feb.
 28, 2020.
-His keynote topic: How Stage Management Can Change the World.
+His keynote topic was: How Stage Management Can Change the World.

 Meet Matthew Aaron Stern